Ryan Harrison: 2018: Two ATP singles and one doubles finals

 Harrison started 2018 by making the final of the 2018 Brisbane International before losing to Nick Kyrgios 6–4, 6–2.

 He also made the final in 2018 BB&T Atlanta Open losing to John Isner.
 At the same tournament he reached the doubles final partnering Rajeev Ram.

 During competition in the 2018 New York Open, Harrison was charged by competitor Donald Young with making racist comments during their match.
 After an investigation, the ATP found no evidence that racist comments had been made.

-2020-2021: Return to tour, first ATP win since 2019 & doubles final
+2020–2021: Return to tour, first ATP win since 2019 and doubles final

 He made his return to the tour at the 2020 Delray Beach Open as a wildcard, after being out due to surgery, and won his first match since April 2019 in Houston, defeating Damir Džumhur.

 In 2021, he reached the doubles final, also as a wildcard, in Delray Beach, partnering his brother Christian Harrison.

+2024: Retirement

+In January 2024, Harrison announced that he would retire from professional tennis due to health issues.

 World TeamTennis

 Harrison has played three seasons with World TeamTennis, making his debut in 2016 with the San Diego Aviators.
-He was named the 2016 WTT Male MVP, after recording the highest Men's Singles winning percentage (.608), and the second highest winning percentage in Men's Doubles (.586).
-He has since played another two seasons for the Aviators (2017-2018).
+He was named the 2016 WTT Male MVP, after recording the highest Men's singles winning percentage (.608), and the second highest winning percentage in Men's doubles (.586).
+He has since played another two seasons for the Aviators (2017–2018).
 It was announced he will be joining the San Diego Aviators during the 2020 WTT season set to begin July 12.